No. 10 UCLA stays unbeaten with 83-59 win over USC

-Onyenwere also had eight rebounds.
+Onyenwere had eight rebounds.
 Dean, who had eight assists, scored 14 of her 21 points in the third quarter in which UCLA outscored USC 26-16.
+They were an impactful duo that USC couldn’t stop.

-Freshman Alissa Pili had a career-high 28 points in the first two quarters for USC (5-4, 0-1), and she was about the only player who found her shooting touch in the first half.
+Freshman forward Alissa Pili had a career-high 28 points in the first two quarters for USC (5-4, 0-1), and she was about the only USC player who found success.

+“Starting conference is a whole different ballgame from what we’ve played.
+That was our awakening,” Pili said.
+“I don’t think we were ready for the speed of the game.
+We kind of caught up a little bit and then it slipped away.
+This was definitely an awakening for all of our freshmen to play faster and harder.”

 Dean had four points and four assists in the first quarter for UCLA, which built a 24-10 lead over USC.